-How we will both learn to adjust our attitudes right every single day.
+We are committed to this: we will learn and adjust our attitude right every single day.

 So I think we might persist with piano practices for a while now.

-Because we are all called to be Davids in our own rights, each called to face the music of our own lives, each to slay our own Goliath with our own slings of faith.
+Because we are all called to be Davids in our own right, each called to face the music of our own life, each to slay our own Goliath with our own sling of faith.

 And yes it’s true.
 It wasn’t David’s slings that got Goliath’s head – it was his faith in God that made the shepherd boy a king.

 So we’ll partner up with God in life.
-Give God the result we desire as we commit to the daily process of living with excellence.
+We’ll give God the result we desire as we commit to the daily process of living with excellence.

-That when our eyes are fixed on Him, we can live the small moments with every largeness of heart.
+That when our eyes are fixed on Him, we can live the small moment with every largeness of heart.